pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 # I build stuff and make things and you can pay me for both!

 My rate is $150/hour.
-I give discounts if you pay me more.
+I give discounts when we work more together.
 Sometimes I work for less on social good projects.

 I bill at $150/pomodoro, which I consider to be a more accurate unit of work produced.
 It's 25 minutes of uninterupted work on a specific task, followed by a 5 minute break, away from desk.
 After experimentation, I've found that I spend about double that time on the rest of work, things like calls, slack, scheduling, project management, review, lunch etc. I therefore equate 1 pomodoro to 1 hour of work.